 Wait, what about E-E-A-T?

 Google is all about change.
-E-E-A-T is the update to E-A-T. It’s still the same principle, but now they’ve added Experience as a potential ranking factor.
+E-E-A-T is the update to E-A-T. It’s still the same principle, but now they’ve added Experience as a ranking factor.
 Luckily, our vets have lots of experience, so we wrote a blog about how E-E-A-T works with vet-authored articles.

 Conclusion – vet content writers help E-A-T!